-The area over which the stock is distributed has decreased a little more since 2011, and it remains concentrated in few survey strata in the centre of its range.
-Mean densities are high in Disko Bay and Vaigat-little changed since 2010-but have decreased again in the two strata to the west of Disko Bay, falling almost to nothing in the part of stratum W2 lying south of about 68°35'N as well as in strata W3 and W4 north, south, and west of Store Hellefiskebanke.
-Further south, densities are practically zero on the continental slope west of the banks all the way from Store Hellefiskebanke to Kap Farvel, although survey data show some patches of higher density in the inshore ends of the gullies between the banks.
-The inshore area, Disko Bay and Vaigat, has an extraordinarily high fraction of the biomass.
-The latitude index of the survey has not changed, the decreases in density in the W strata having been balanced by a further 40% decrease in survey biomass in area U lying north of 60°30'N.
+The area over which the stock is distributed has decreased a little more since 2012, and it remains concentrated in few survey strata in the centre of its range.
+Mean densities are high in Disko Bay and Vaigat-somewhat changed since 2010-2012 records, declined but still above the 20-year mean.
+Densities increased in the two strata to the west of Disko Bay (W1-W2), increased by five times in W3-W4 north, south, and west of Store Hellefiskebanke, but falling almost to nothing in the Sourthern regions, where densities are practically zero on the continental slope west of the banks all the way from Store Hellefiskebanke to Kap Farvel.